chrisbu/CrimsonHttp/README.md

 #TODO
-- The only thing currently working is the logger and the favicon filter
+* Lots, especially tidy up CookieSession and StaticFile, and add Route.
+* Please treat all of this as pre-alpha.
+* It's not secure in the slightest, and the StaticFile handler alone will probably allow users to browse your pc!

 Filters
-- Lots todo
+* CookieSession: sets a sessioncookie - just ported at the moment and not yet tested.
+Treat as pre-alpha.

 Endpoints
-- Favicon: Serves a favicon from either the default ./favicon.ico or ./public/favicon.ico, or some specified location.
+* Favicon: Serves a favicon from either the default ./favicon.ico or ./public/favicon.ico, or some specified location.
+* StaticFile: serves static files from the path provided in the constructor.
+Simply appends the request.uri onto whatever path you provide in, and tries to load it.
+Very insecure.